 Remodelling or finishing your basement offers an estimated 70% return on investment when the time comes to sell your home.
 If you live in an area that’s prone to flooding, you may decide that finishing your basement is too much of a risk.
 Or, if the home in question is an investment property, you may decide that finishing the basement isn’t worth the cost.

-However, if you decide to go forward with the basement finishing project, it’s a good idea to work out the costs before setting out.
+However, if you decide to go forward with the basement finishing project, it’s a good idea to work out the costs before setting them out.
 Our experts are on hand to answer any questions you may have about the cost of basement finishing.
-Contact us today!
+Contact Basement Finishing Company today!